List of Spanish supercentenarians: Galo Leoz

+Joan Riudavets

+Joan Riudavets Moll (15 December 1889 – 5 March 2004) was born in Es Migjorn Gran, Menorca, where he lived until his death in 2004.
+His mother, Catalina Moll Mercadés, died at age 25 in December 1889; his father was a cobbler.
+Riudavets also worked as a cobbler until he retired in 1954 and was a former village councillor of Es Migjorn Gran.
+Riudavets married in 1917; his wife, also born in 1889, died at age 90.

+When asked, Riudavets attributed his longevity to a life of moderation.

+Riudavets died at the age of 114 years, 81 days after having a cold for a few days.
+He was survived by two younger half- brothers: Pere, who died in 2006 at the age of 105, and Josep, who died in 2009 at the age of 102.
+At the time of his death, Riudavets was believed to be the oldest Spanish person ever.
+However, subsequent research by the International Database on Longevity has revealed that two women had been older than Riudavets at the time of their deaths.
+He became the oldest recognized living person in Europe following Maria Teresa Fumarola Ligorio's death on 14 May 2003, and oldest recognized living man in the world following Yukichi Chuganji's death on 28 September 2003.
+After Riudavets' death, Fred Harold Hale became the world's oldest man.

 Ana María Vela Rubio

-Ana María Vela Rubio (29 October 1901 – 15 December 2017) was born in Puente Genil, Andalucia.
+Ana María Vela Rubio (29 October 1901 – 15 December 2017) was born in Puente Genil, Andalusia.
 She worked as a dressmaker in her youth.
 She never married her partner as her parents objected to him, but the two had several children.
 Her daughter, also named Ana, lived with her.
 Rubio became the oldest verified Spaniard ever on 6 June 2016, when she surpassed the age of María Antonia Castro who had died in 1996, aged 114 years, 220 days.
+She became the oldest living European upon the death of Emma Morano on 15 April 2017.
 She went on to live to 116 years and 47 days.
-At the time of her death she was the third-oldest living person in the world, behind Nabi Tajima and Chiyo Miyako.
-She became the oldest living European upon the death of Emma Morano on 15 April 2017.

 Francisco Núñez Olivera

 Francisco Núñez Olivera (13 December 1904 – 29 January 2018) was born and lived his whole life in the village of Bienvenida in the Badajoz province of Extremadura.
-He joined the army at the age of 19 to fight in the Rif War.
-He was also a veteran of the Spanish Civil War.
+He fought in the Rif War and the Spanish Civil War.
 He was nicknamed "Marchena" after his resemblance to flamenco singer-songwriter/actor Pepe Marchena.
 His wife died in 1988, and he survived his two sons.
 In his later years as a pensioner, he lived with his elder daughter María Antonia.
 Olivera had his kidney removed when he was 90 and a cataract operation aged 98; he was otherwise in good health.
-He became the oldest living man after the death of Yisrael Kristal on August 11, 2017.
+He became the oldest living man after the death of Israel Kristal on August 11, 2017.
 Olivera lived to 113 years and 47 days.
 At the time of his death, he was the last surviving Spanish veteran of the Rif War and the oldest veteran of the Spanish Army.